-What was the asset allocation?
+What was the asset allocation ?

-The proportion of the investments of the financial product used to meet the environmental or social characteristics promoted, in accordance with the binding elements of the investment strategy of the financial product is 94.6%.
+Asset allocation describes the share of investments in specific assets.
+The proportion of the investments of the financial product used to meet the environmental or social characteristics promoted, in accordance with the binding elements of the investment strategy of the financial product is 98.1%.

-The proportion of sustainable investments of the financial product is 43.1%.
+The proportion of sustainable investments of the financial product is 41.1%.